New Vocations Racehorse Adoption Program

 Average Number of Thoroughbreds: 320

-Potential adopters undergo a thorough application process, with nearly 1,000 individuals screened annually.
-All horses are adopted with a signed contract stating the horse cannot return to a racing career or be sold at a public auction.
-New Vocations monitors each horse closely during the first year in its new home; the program offers a lifetime return policy to ensure the horse always has a safe place if needed.
+Potential adopters undergo a thorough application and screening process to help ensure horses end up in appropriate homes; more than 1,300 applications were processed in 2022.
+Adopters must sign a contract stating the horse cannot return to racing or be sold at a public auction.
+New Vocations monitors each horse closely during the first year in a new home and offers a lifetime return policy to ensure the horse always has a safe place if needed.

-The New Vocations Kentucky location includes a state-of-the-art training and adoption facility situated on historic Mereworth Farm in Lexington.
-New Vocations at Mereworth Farm is part of the Susan S. Donaldson Foundation’s 1,200-acre farm, making it the nation’s largest racehorse retirement, rehabilitation, retraining, and re-homing facility.
-Tours are available by appointment.
+The New Vocations Lexington, KY facility includes a state-of-the-art training and adoption facility situated on historic Mereworth Farm.
+New Vocations at Mereworth Farm is part of the Susan S. Donaldson Foundation’s 1,200-acre farm, making it the nation’s largest racehorse rehabilitation, retraining, and re-homing facility.
+Group and private tours, available via Horse Country, can be booked at visithorsecountry.com/new-vocations.

-Over the past 28 years, New Vocations has seen a steady increase in demand tor retired racehorses within the equestrian world.
+Over the past 30 years, New Vocations has seen a steady increase in demand for retired racehorses within the equestrian world.